saksham219/saksham219.github.io/_posts/2024-05-08-How-many-children-in-a-family-Depends-on-who-you-ask.md

 </div>

 \\
-To understand this phenomenon we need to understand how **length-biased sampling** works and how the sampling method can influence an estimates of a statistic.
+To understand this phenomenon we need to understand how **length-biased sampling** works and how the sampling method can influence an estimate of a statistic.
 I will attempt to explain this from a probabilistic point of view by drawing samples and calculating the expected values for the number of children in a family.
 Before jumping onto the probablistic view, let's understand intuitively how the sample collection method influences an estimate.

 ### Pauline asks parents; Chris asks children

 Let's assume that we need to estimate the average family size of a neighbourhood at a particular point of time i.e. we assume that the children in a family are not becoming parents, and that a 'family' consists of parents and children (and possibly no children) only.
 To estimate the size of the family, we get two surveyors - Pauline and Chris.
-Pauline decides to go to each home and talk to the parent(s)whereas Chris stalks the children in the neighbourhood park everyday.
+Pauline decides to go to each home and talk to the parent(s)whereas Chris stalks the children in the neighbourhood park every day.
 They both ask the same question:

 **_How many children are there in your family?_**

 After a week, they come back with their collected datasets.
 The first question we can ask is-- _Whose dataset has more rows?_

 Clearly, Chris has a much bigger dataset because he has the response of each child of the neighbourhood while Pauline has the response of each parent only.
 As every parent is expected to have zero or more children, Chris will have more responses.
-Essentially, both have collected the same dataset but represented in a different way.
+Essentially, both have collected the same dataset but represented differently.
 It's possible to reconstruct Chris' dataset from Pauline's dataset and vice-versa.

 <table>
 <caption>Pauline's dataset: using parent responses, and